IleJok/nameFront/README.md

 # To start the front
-npm start
-if the nameApi is not running, there is no data to be shown
+npm start.
+If the nameApi is not running, there is no data to be shown